unpatel1/Coding-Fun/README.md

 # Coding-Fun
-Python Pandas Tutorials from Coding Fun
+This folder contains files related to "Python Pandas Tutorials" from "Coding Fun" channel on the youtube.